jstats1702/sociality/README.md

 - To ensure the software runs properly, the user should place all files in a single folder and update the file path specified at the beginning of each script.

-- The user must have the following libraries installed in the global environment to avoid any potential runtime conflicts: Rcpp, RcppArmadillo, igraph, sand, coda, ggplot2, reshape2, gridExtra, cluster, mclust.
+- The user must have the following libraries installed in the global environment to avoid any potential runtime conflicts.

+## Section 3.2: Prior elicitation

+### Prior simulation for the sociality model

+- File: prior simulation.R

+- Required libraries: ggplot2, dplyr

 ## Sociality model: MCMC algorithm